Yüksel Koptagel

 Yüksel Koptagel (born 27 October 1931) is a Turkish composer and pianist.
 She was born in Istanbul, Turkey, granddaughter of General Osman Nuri Koptagel, a commander in the Turkish War of Independence.
 Her maternal great grandfather Abdul Karim Khan Tareen, a physician, had migrated from Multan, British India (now Pakistan) and had settled in Istanbul, adopting the name Abdul Karim Bey.

-Koptagel studied music with the composer and conductor Cemal Resit Rey and later with Alexander Tansman, José Cubiles, Tony Aubin, Joaquin Rodrigo, and Lazare Levy in Paris and Madrid.
+Her father Baha Koptagel was a dentist and her mother Hikmet Koptagel was a teacher.

+Yüksel was brought up in a musical environment at home.
+She started playing the piano with Rana Erksan at five years old.
+From 1948 to 1955 she studied piano, harmony, counterpoint and fugue under composer and conductor Cemal Reşit Rey.
+Koptagel gave concerts with Istanbul Municipal Orchestra between the years 1951 to 1954.
+In 1955 she went to Spain on a grant from the Spanish government.
+She studied in the Madrid Royal Conservatory with José Cubiles, Joaquin Rodrigo.
+In 1957 she was accepted to the Conservatoire de Paris where she worked with Tony Aubin, Alexandre Tansman, and Lazare Levy.
+Invited by the Ministry of Culture in Spain, she attended a number of courses in the city of Santiago de Compostela and worked with Alicia de Larrocha.

 After completing her studies, Koptagel took a position with the Istanbul State Symphony Orchestra and worked as a pianist and composer.
 She is considered to be the owner of the first classical guitar works composed in Turkey.

-In the 1960s (during the regime of Ayub Khan Tareen (no relation)) she visited Multan to trace her maternal roots and met the descendants of siblings of Abdul Karim Tareen.